Brudihawo/la/README.md

 - [ ] valgrind for profiling
 - [x] SMatF check for nvals < rows * cols
 - [x] Build System improvement with debug and release targets
+- [ ] Optimize forward and backward substituion for SMatF

 ## In-File-TODOs: